hackfestca/hfscoreboard/README.md

 You can change DNS names and IPs as you wish.

-1. Install three(3) VMs with the latest version of [OpenBSD][openbsd].
+1. Install one or many VMs with the latest version of [OpenBSD][openbsd].
 Default config with no GUI will do.
 Increase the `var` partition if you plan to have a lot of logs (a lot of players, bruteforce, several binaries to download, etc.)

+ For Hackfest 2015, 7 VMs were setup with 512mb of RAM, 8gb of disk and 1 CPU on each.

  **It will work with another OS as long as you are resourceful :)**